myhdl/myhdl/doc/source/manual/intro.rst

 :class:`intbv` is designed to be as high level as possible.
 The underlying value of an :class:`intbv` object is a Python :class:`int`, which is represented as a two's complement number with "indefinite" bit width.
-The value bounds are only used for error checking, and to calculate the minimum required bit width for representation.
+The range bounds are only used for error checking, and to calculate the minimum required bit width for representation.
 As a result, arithmetic can be performed like with normal integers.